Cautious Hero: The Hero Is Overpowered but Overly Cautious: Light novels

+Volumes

 Manga

 A manga adaptation by Koyuki was serialized in Fujimi Shobo's Monthly Dragon Age from November 9, 2018, to October 7, 2022.
 The manga is also licensed in North America by Yen Press.

+Volumes

 Anime

 An anime television series adaptation by White Fox was announced on November 7, 2018.
 The series was directed by Masayuki Sakoi, with Kenta Ihara handling series composition, Mai Toda designing the characters, and Yoshiaki Fujisawa composing the music.
 It aired from October 2 to December 27, 2019 on AT-X and other channels.
 Myth & Roid performed the series' opening theme song "TIT FOR TAT", while Riko Azuna performed the series' ending theme song "be perfect, plz!".

-Funimation had licensed the series for a SimulDub.
+Funimation licensed the series for a SimulDub.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.

 The third episode, which was supposed to air on October 16, 2019, was delayed by a week due to production issues, with a re-broadcast of Episode 2 taking its place.
 Similarly, Episode 10 was delayed for a week due to production issues, with a recap episode taking its place.
 Characters from the series have also appeared in the crossover anime series Isekai Quartet.